Zasilkovna/prestashop-1.6/README.md

 - Attention, in case of uninstallation, all database tables created by the module will be deleted.
 - If you want to remove the module completely, choose *Remove*.

-### Reinstallation
+## Known isssues
-- If you decide to reinstall the module, you may encounter an error during the installation "Unable to install override: The method __construct in the class Carrier is already overridden."
+- If You have seen (or found in menu *Advanced Parameters* - *Logs*) the error: "Packetery module failed to uninstall version 2.0.4 override.", You can solve it by deleting the files:
-- In this case, you need to delete two files: `/cache/class_index.php` and `/override/classes/Carrier.php` before installation.
+  `/cache/class_index.php` and `/override/classes/Carrier.php`.

 ## Information about the module